 About Robert P. Arthur

-The book has all of the author’s skill and lovely, rhythmical language, but also a sense of loss of both life and love, the former viewed with both curiosity and indifference, the latter producing some of the author’s most moving love poem.
-The sea is. however, ever present, just like in his other works.
-It […]
+The book has all of the author’s skill and lovely, rhythmical language, but also a sense of loss of both life and love, the former viewed with both curiosity and indifference, the latter producing some of the author’s most moving love poems.
+The sea is. however, ever present, as in his other works.
+It is […]

-The book includes 4 one-act plays, a selection of his award-winning poems, and “Hymn to the Chesapeake,” a play with music.
-The culture of the Eastern Shore watermen and waterwomen has long been threatened by the erosion of winds off the Chesapeake Bay and a dwindling supply of crabs and “ersters” to be harvested.
-These […]
+The book includes four one-act plays, a selection of his award-winning poems, and “Hymn to the Chesapeake,” a poem/play with music.
+The culture of the Eastern Shore watermen and waterwomen has long been threatened by erosion and the high winds of the Chesapeake Bay, as well as by a dwindling supply of crabs and “ersters” […]

 Internationally known for his Hymn to the Chesapeake, Robert P. Arthur is a virtuoso practitioner of a wide range of forms that demonstrate an acute feel for beauty and a dramatic sense of place.
-Here are Arthur’s best poems over a forty year period.
-Reading it, one wonders if his affinities for byways and love […]
+Here are Arthur’s best poems over a forty-year period.
+Reading them, one wonders if his affinities for byways and love of […]

 Arthur visits a wide range of themes ranging from the Russian occupation of Latvia during WWII, a study of the Jamestown colony stripped of its fairy tale sheen, a examination of the sons of Adam, and more.

-Based on the poetry of Carolyn Kreiter-Foronda and dramatized by Robert P. Arthur, the musical poem/play moves from an out of body life-death experience when she was young to her marriage to South American Indian Patricio Foronda and her development as a painter and poet on the western bank of the Chesapeake Bay.
-The work […]
+Based on the poetry of Carolyn Kreiter-Foronda and dramatized by Robert P. Arthur, the musical poem/play moves from an out-of-body, life-death experience when Kreiter-Foronda was young to her marriage to South American Indian Patricio Foronda and her development as a painter and poet on the western bank of the Chesapeake Bay.
+The work finds its […]

-Phaedra is a post-modern verse treatment of an ancient myth in modern poetry, not a translation or adaptation of another work.
+Phaedra is a postmodern verse treatment of an ancient myth in modern poetry, not a translation or adaptation of another work.
 It won five Port Folio Awards, including Best Play and was chosen to be performed before the diplomatic corps of Washington, D.C. starring European film star, Ina Gogolova.
-Available through Blue Moon Plays Order […]
+Available from Blue Moon Plays Order […]

 Written for the Generic Theatre in Norfolk, Virginia, it uses story telling, poetry, and music, including three original Christmas Carols,

+Coffee table book with photographs by internationally celebrated pictorialist A. Aubray Bodine.
 In stunningly gorgeous and evocative language, Arthur resurrects the almost lost culture and physical presence of the Eastern Shore—it’s fishing villages, crafts, people, language, flora and fauna- with a display of drama and resurrected diction rarely seen in modern poetry.
-Expanded coffee table book with photographs by internationality celebrated pictorialist Aubray Bodine.
 Available in paperback […]

 Adapted from Hymn to the Chesapeake, the best-selling poetry book in Road Publisher’s history, this national and international experiment with a new form, the Poem/Play, has been seen by thousands in part or full (San Francisco, Washington D.C., New York City, Norway, Virginia, Maryland, Pennsylvania, and St. Petersburg, Russia.
 This poetic tribute to the Eastern […]

-Ranked as one of the finest books ever written about Tidewater, Virginia, Hymn is the best-selling book of its publisher, Road Publishers, and the primary reason its author has been a finalist for Poet Laureate in Virginia twice, as well as ranked among Virginia’s most popular authors.
-In stunningly gorgeous and evocative language, he resurrects […]
+Ranked as one of the finest books ever written about Tidewater, Virginia, Hymn is the best-selling book of its publisher, Road Publishers, and the primary reason its author has been a finalist for Poet Laureate in Virginia twice, as well as ranked among Virginia’s most popular authors and listed among the finest poets in the […]

-Corey Coots is a rising star in the snake-handling Sign’s Following Church in the hills of Appalachia.
+Corey Coots is a rising star in the snake-handling Signs Following Church in the hills of Appalachia.
 He is supported by his wife, Star, who after his death aspires to become a preacher like her husband.
-Her world is disrupted again when an autistic student from the UK arrives to win her heart as well […]
+Her world is disrupted again when an autistic student from the University of Kentucky arrives to win her heart […]

-Three one-act plays: half serious and half comic comedies reflective of life on the Eastern Shore of Virginia and Maryland in the 1940’s.
-Inundated with ghosts in hooty owl form, fisher folk fighting to stay in their homes by the bay, and intrusive memories.
-“Matins of the Sook,” this much performed play, is considered one […]
+Three one-act plays: half-serious and half comic comedies reflective of life on the Eastern Shore of Virginia and Maryland in the 1940’s.
+Inundated with ghosts in hooty owl form, fisherfolk fighting to stay in their homes by the bay, and intrusive memories.
+“Matins of the Sook,” this much performed play, is considered one of Arthur’s […]

 Robert P. Arthur is one of our finest contemporary poets of the sea and is a principal poetic voice in the capture of the Chesapeake Bay and a way of life that is passing into history.
 Strokes is a brilliant complement to the famous book of poems, Hymn to the Chesapeake, which became known nationally […]